Configuring Deserialization Error Handling

 :

-The output of this query will contain the following records:
+The output of this query contains the following records:

-Two of the three input records shows up in the output.
-As explained in the previous section, the first and third records are well formed JSON records that the query successfully deserialized.
+Two of the three input records display in the output.
+As discussed in the previous section, the first and third records are well-formed JSON records that the query successfully deserialized.
 The second record failed deserialization.
-Since the source is using the IGNORE
+As the source uses the IGNORE

-error handling mode, the second record is dropped and doesn't appear in the output.
-The query meanwhile continues processing records, hence the third record appearing in the output.
-Note that unlike the TERMINATE
+error handling mode, the second record is dropped and does not display in the output.
+The query meanwhile continues processing records, so the third record displays in the output.
+Unlike with the TERMINATE

-mode, the query doesn't fail and continues to process any additional records that appear in the source.
+mode, the query doesn't fail; it continues to process any additional records in the source.

 The IGNORE_AND_LOG